Calvinfr96/data-structures-and-algorithms/hash_tables.md

 ## Keys and Values
 •	The keys method loops through the hash table array and returns an array of the keys in the table.
 •	The values method loops through the hash table array and returns an array of the values in the table.
 This method should only return unique values.
+## Time and Space Complexity
+- Insertion, Deletion, and Access in a hash table is O(1) time complexity and space complexity in average and best case.
+The time complexity of these operations depends largely on the performance of your hash function and how evenly it distributes the data (how many collisions it has).
+- When implementing a hash table, it is best to use a hashing function that has already been built and tested.
+There are many libraries online that provide good hashing functions.
+## Recap
+- Hash Tables are collections of key-value pairs.
+They are implemented in almost every programming language in one form or another.
+In JavaScript, they are called objects and in Ruby, they are called hashes.
+- Hash tables can find values quickly when given a key.
+They can also add and remove key-value pairs quickly.
+- One way to implement a hash table is by storing key-value pairs in a large array (preferably one with a size that is a prime number) and hashing the keys.
+The hashed keys are numbers which act as indices to store the pairs in the array.
+- A good hashing function should be fast, deterministic, and distribute keys uniformly.
+- Separate chaining and linear probing are two methods used to handle collisions, where two keys hash to the same index.